 For general information about the school (term dates, information for parents/carers, policies and procedures) please visit our website www.hayes.bromley.sch.uk.

-For general email enquiries please e-mail postmaster@hayes.bromley.sch.uk.
+For general email enquiries and to contact a member of staff please e-mail postmaster@hayes.bromley.sch.uk.

 Meetings with staff members